• john garrish

 No plan of operations extends with any certainty beyond the first contact with the main hostile force.

 Field Marshal Helmuth von Moltke said that in the 1800 and Eisenhower rephrased it as “plans are worthless, but planning is everything.”
-It has been variously attributed to Napoleon, Patton, and more recently, Mike Tyson - that is, anyone and everyone who ever watched a beautiful plan disintegrate on contact with reality.
+It has been variously attributed to Napoleon, Patton, and more recently, Mike Tyson - or, that is, anyone and everyone who ever watched a masterpiece of a plan disintegrate on contact with reality.

 From the MDMP (emphasis added):